silinternational/simplesamlphp-module-material/README.md

 11. Login as idp2 administrator, e.g., username=admin & password=b

 ## i18n support
-Translations are categorized by page in definition files located in the `dictonaries` directory.
+Translations are categorized by page in definition files located in the `dictionaries` directory.

 Localization is affected by the configuration setting `language.available`.
 Only language codes found in this property will be utilized.
 For example, if a translation is provided in Afrikaans for this module, the configuration must be adjusted to make 'af' an available